Oxmantown

 Oxmantown was a suburb on the opposite bank of the Liffey from Dublin, in what is now the city's Northside.
-It was founded in the 12th century by Vikings or "Ostmen" who had migrated out of Dublin after the arrival of the English, and was originally known as Ostmanby or Ostmantown.
-The removal of the Ostmen from Dublin is often characterised as mass expulsion, but evidence of this is lacking.
-The settlement was bounded on the east by the lands of St Mary's Abbey and on the west by Oxmantown Green, an extensive common that in time was curtailed to form Smithfield Market.
+It was founded in the 12th century by Hiberno-Norse Dubliners or "Ostmen" who either migrated voluntarily or were expelled from inside of the city walls of Dublin after the Anglo-Norman invasion and the 1171 beheading of Hasculf, the last Hiberno-Norse King of Dublin by the invading army.
+The settlement was originally known as Ostmanby or Ostmantown.

+The settlement was bounded on the east by the lands of St Mary's Abbey and on the west by Oxmantown Green, an extensive common.
 Oxmantown lay within the parish of St Michan's, which was the only church on the Northside until the parishes of St Mary's and St Paul's were formed in 1697 to cater to the district's burgeoning population.